Ferrocarril de Antofagasta a Bolivia: Steam

 Development of metre gauge locomotives paralleled that of the 2 ft 6 in gauge, including a fleet of six Meyer types built by Beyer, Peacock & Company in 1913.
 Many of the 2 ft 6 in gauge locos were converted to metre gauge in 1928.
-A class of 4-8-2+2-8-4 Beyer Garratts was also introduced in 1928.
+A class of 4-8-2+2-8-4 Beyer Garratt locomotives was also introduced in 1928.
 Post war developments included a fleet of modern 4-8-2 locomotives from Vulcan Foundry in England in 1954, as well as further Beyer-Garratts.

 Diesel

 The railway began dieselization in 1958, but some steam locomotives were still in operation 20 years later.